offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

 While replacing `last`'s symbol instance counts with `last_tallies` actually increases memory usage, it allows for a concept known as checkpointing: Instead of retaining a value at every index of `last_tallies`, leave some empty.
-The indexes that have a value in `last_values` are called checkpoints.
-When an index without a `last_tallies` value is needed, that value can be quickly calculated from the checkpoints.

-For example, retaining every 3rd `last_tallies` index in the example above would result in the following.
+The values that aren't empty are called checkpoints.

 <table>
 <tr><th>records</th><th>first_occurrence_map</th></tr>